 - Work closely with multi-disciplinary teams on various challenges.

 Whether you are looking for a great job or already have one, you can apply to Challenge Detroit!
-In the application, simply select your job status.
+In the application, simply select your applicant type.

-If you already have a job, your employer must support your application to Challenge Detroit and wish to participate in the program.
-Upon applying, our staff will contact the companies of the candidates with jobs to finalize engagement as a host.
-During Phase Four, candidates with jobs will NOT be required to interview with other host companies, but WILL be required to attend the two-day interview trip in Detroit.
+If you already have a job, your employer must approve your application to Challenge Detroit and be willing and able to participate in the program as a host company.
+Upon applying, our staff will contact the companies of the applicants with jobs to finalize engagement as a host.
+Applicants with jobs will NOT be required to interview with other host companies, but WILL be required to attend the two-day interview trip in Detroit in May.

 If you share the values of Challenge Detroit, are a U.S. resident or legal resident alien, hold a Bachelor’s degree*, and fully understand the application process (see below), apply now!

-Phase One: Application Part 1 – Basic Information
+Phase One: Application Part 1 – Resume, Pitch, Video & Essay

-Candidates will submit written applications including a basic pitch reflecting their passion for Detroit along with their resume.
-Qualified candidates will be selected and notified to proceed to Phase Two
+Candidates will submit written applications including their resume, a 60-word pitch, a one-minute video, and one essay.
+Qualified candidates will be selected and notified to proceed to Phase Two.

 One-minute video applications and pitches from top candidates will be featured on the Challenge Detroit Facebook page.
-Candidate’s 500-character pitches and videos will be open for a community-wide vote.
-Based on Phase One, Phase Two and the results of our community vote, our team of Challenge Detroit reviewers will select approximately 75 individuals to interview with our host companies and experience the city during the interview trip.
+Candidate’s 60-word pitches and videos will be open for a community-wide vote.
+Based on Phase One and the results of our community vote, our team of Challenge Detroit reviewers will select the top candidates to interview with our host companies and experience the city during the interview trip.

 Candidates will be interviewed by the host companies’ best suited to their preferences and strengths during a two-day interview trip.
 Challenge Detroit leadership and review team will work with the companies to determine final job placements.
 Attendance at the interview trip is mandatory.